potatoqualitee/discordrpc/README.md

 After seeing the [Discord Presence](https://marketplace.visualstudio.com/items?itemName=icrawl.discord-vscode) plugin for VS Code, I was inspired to do something similar with PowerShell.

 I made `discordrpc` as flexible as possible, so you can make your presence all your own, even changing the icons that show up.
-I also included a wrapper command to make getting started easy.
+A wrapper command has also been included to make getting started easy.

 <p align="center"><img src=https://user-images.githubusercontent.com/8278033/112739127-094cbd80-8f72-11eb-9f01-4554c0387b2d.png></p>